• Skip to primary navigation

 • Fold into your next apple pie or cobbler for a little accent flavor.

-• Add to an appetizer cheese board along with crackers and nuts.
+• Add to an appetizer cheese board or charcuterie board along with crackers and nuts.

 • Use it in place of apple sauce for a side dish.
 This chutney, however, is a chunky sauce, so you may want to use a stick blender to purée it a bit.